 To avoid getting this error warning, please make sure to enable the Redis Extension that is provided by your hosting provider before using this add-on.

-My hosting provider doesn’t offer any Redis extension.
+My hosting provider doesn’t offer any Redis or Memcached extension.
 Can I use this add-on?

 Is there an option that allows me to renew or reset the Redis Object Cache?